rjb25/RoleplayCardGame/README.md

 try just deleting your -env folders and remaking the environment, or ignoring the whole `venv` thing and any activation of it entirely.

+## CLI Instructions

+To run the app interactively in a terminal, just invoke it through that terminal.

+    python3 basic.py

+You'll then get prompted for a command, and shown the characters in play.

+## Web App Instructions

-Web App Instructions for using the functionality in `web_app.py`:
+These are the Web App Instructions for using the functionality in `web_app.py`.

 Step 1: Run the Web App in the background.